 Equipment

-1 x piping bag (not essential - could also use a ziplock bag) to neatly fill the cookie holes
+1 x piping bag (not essential - you could also use a ziplock bag) to neatly fill the cookie holes.

-Electric beaters (hand held or a standing mixer) for steps 2 & 3 are great but not a must-have, these can still be done by hand.
+A hand held electric mixer (or standing mixer) is great but not a must-have, these can still be done by hand.

 Method

-4. Sieve in the flour, baking powder and salt.
-Use a wooden spoon to bring the mixture together into a dough, using your hands to help bring it into a ball.
+Sieve in the flour, baking powder and salt.
+Use a spatula to mix everything together until it forms a crumbly dough, then use clean hands in the bowl to bring the mixture together into a smooth dough ball.

-7. Chill in the fridge for at least 30 minutes.
-Preheat a fan oven to 170C.
+Chill in the fridge for at least 30 minutes, this helps to stop the cookies from spreading in the oven and gives them a soft and light texture.
+Preheat a fan oven to 170ºC.

-8. Bake the cookies for 10 - 12 minutes, until the edges turn very lightly golden.
-It's okay if they look a little pale - they'll continue to bake on the tray.
+Bake the cookies for 10 - 12 minutes, until the edges turn very lightly golden.
+It's okay if they look a little pale - they'll continue to bake on the hot tray even once they're out of the oven.

 Nutritional Information